-Canadian cannabis company Aleafia Health and U.S. multistate cannabis operator Red White & Bloom Brands have called off a proposed merger announced in June.
+Canadian cannabis company Aleafia Health and U.S. multistate operator Red White & Bloom Brands have called off a proposed merger announced in June.

 The scrapped merger would have seen financially distressed Aleafia – which launched a strategic review in May after breaching the terms of a loan – swap shares with Red White & Bloom (RWB), with RWB’s shareholders owning the majority of the combined company.